Hamasaeed2034/Hamasaeed2034/README.md

 - App Prototyping and Design

 ## 🌱 Currently Learning
-I'm expanding my skills in iOS app development and Swift programming to complement my design and hardware expertise.
+I'm expanding my skills in iOS app development and Swift programming to complement my design and Software expertise.

 ## 👯 Looking to Collaborate On
 - iOS app development projects